PyLadiesGermany/pycon-it-2025-workshop/README.md

 make dev
 ```

 This command will start a Python server which will have the endpoint `/carbon_intensity` available for the hard coded zone (this should match what your api key zone is set to).
-The server will be running on `localhost:8001/carbon_intensity` and display the current carbon intensity for that zone.
+The server will be running on `localhost:8001/carbon_intensity` which displays the current carbon intensity for the specified zone.

 #### Exposing metrics

 To export our metrics we will need to have a server with a handler to *handle* the metrics.
-We can do this by changing the base class of our HTTPRequestHandler to the `MetricsHandler` provided by the Prometheus Python client.
+We can do this by changing the base class of our HTTPRequestHandler to the `MetricsHandler` provided by the [Prometheus Python client](https://pypi.org/project/prometheus-client/).
 We also need to add the condition for the `/metrics` endpoint below our `/carbon_intensity` endpoint condition. *(Don't forget to import the `MetricsHandler` from the `prometheus_client`)*

 ``` python
 class HTTPRequestHandler(MetricsHandler):